Skip to Main Content

 • High minimum loan amount.
 U.S. Bank has a relatively high minimum loan amount for new and used vehicles at $5,000.
 If you are hoping to finance an inexpensive used vehicle, U.S. Bank may not be the best option.

 • Strict eligibility for the lowest rates.
-While U.S. Bank’s lowest rates look appealing, they go to drivers with a credit score of at least 800 who are financing 80 percent or less of the car’s value.
+U.S. Bank’s lowest rates are mediocre, and they go to drivers with a credit score of at least 800 who are financing 80 percent or less of the car’s value.
+These borrowers are likely eligible for better rates elsewhere.

 How to contact U.S. Bank